thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/mobile-qr-code.md

 {% include images-gallery.html imageCollection="application-settings-custom" %}

-Click "Save" and check the QR code appearance on the "Home" page.
-Scan QR code with your mobile and check you are redirected to the specified application.
+Click "Save" and check the QR code's appearance on the "Home" page.
+Scan QR code with your mobile device and confirm that you are redirected to the specified application.

 * If necessary, you can disable unused platforms.